Tony Abbott: Possible Senate appointment

 After the death of Senator Jim Molan, former Victorian Liberal Party president Michael Kroger in an interview with Sky News Australia suggested the idea of Abbott taking Molan's Senate seat.
 Opposition Leader Peter Dutton told ABC News that there was no question Tony Abbott would be an asset" but also stated that "there will be many other candidates who are very credible as well".
 Ultimately, Abbott was not selected for the Senate vacancy.

 Board appointments

 In February 2023, Abbott joined the board of UK think-tank Global Warming Policy Foundation which is known for its climate change scepticism.

-As of July 2023, he holds the role of a Senior Advisor at New Direction, a think tank affiliated with the European Conservatives and Reformists Party in the European Parliament.
+As of July 2023, he holds the role of a senior advisor at New Direction, a think tank affiliated with the European Conservatives and Reformists Party in the European Parliament.

 In November 2023, Abbott was appointed to a board seat at Fox Corporation.
 His nomination came the day after Rupert Murdoch announced his retirement.

+Liberal Party presidency

+In May 2026, Abbott announced his intention to run to become Liberal Party president with the backing of Liberal leader Angus Taylor.
+Former leader Alexander Downer, who was expected to contest the presidency against Abott decided to run for one of the vice-president's positions, this left Abbott as the sole nominee for party president.
+He was elected president unopposed on 29 May.